 The approximate shipping weight is 44 lbs, and we highly recommend an insured and tracked shipping method to ensure safe delivery.
 Return shipping costs are the responsibility of the customer.

 How long will it take to transfer data to the Fireball?

-That depends on many environment-specific variables, among which are the size of files (moving many small files can take longer than the same amount of data in many small files), network speeds, write speed of the Fireball, and how fast the data source can feed data onto the network.
+That depends on many environment-specific variables, among which are the size of files (moving many small files can take longer than the same amount of data in many large files), network speeds, write speed of the Fireball, and how fast the data source can feed data onto the network.
 4 terabytes of data take about 10 hours to move across a 1 gigabit-per-second Ethernet link.
 Many variables can conspire to slow this down (a non-exhaustive list includes: small average size of files, how loaded the Ethernet network is, how fast the data can be read from on-site storage, and how fast the data can be written onto the Fireball), so that estimate is a best-case scenario.
 Ultimately, moving a tremendous amount of data will take time measured in days.